styrmis/magnuson/source/articles/devops/2016-09-02-notes-on-staging-environments-on-heroku.md

 commands and it's easy to get used to that, but it seems that not all of these commands receive the same polish and attention.

+Final caveat (hopefuly) is that Heroku will not necessarily use the same Postgres version: my production 9.3 database was cloned to a new instance running Postgres 9.5.

 ## Resolving the issue

+**NOTE:** Double and triple-check all commands before running them--the point of the article is that Heroku's simple tooling can make it equally simple to compromise your production deployment.

 ### The Situation